Most Repeated GK/GS

 • The Parliament has powers to Amend the provisions of the Constitution of India.
 Which Article of the constitution confers this power on the Parliament? :- Article 368 (Part 20)

-• ____ Constitution Amendment Act, 2002 provided for free and compulsory elementary education (Right to Education) to all children (Article 21-A, Part - III) :- 86th
+• Which Constitution Amendment Act, 2002 provided for free and compulsory elementary education (Right to Education) to all children (Article 21-A, Part - III) :- 86th

 • Production function explains the relationship between :- Initial inputs and ultimate output